Binance Market Update (2022-10-12)

 Binance

-The global cryptocurrency market cap now stands at $0.92T, down by -0.20% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.92T, up by 0.49% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ILV, LUNA, and NMR, up by 15%, 12%, and 8%, respectively.
+Market outperformers include MDX, LUNA, and NMR, up by 17%, 15%, and 10%, respectively.

 Top stories of the day: